Cold Coconut Cream of Lettuce Soup

 Strip the corn kernels off the cobs but standing them up on the flat and and cutting with downward slices with a sharp knife.
 With your fingers, separate the kernels that cling together.

-Add the corn kernels to the soup along with the remaining ingredients.
+Add the corn kernels to the soup along with the remaining ingredients, including the reserved lettuce.
 Stir together, cover, and refrigerate for two or more hours, to allow the soup to chill thoroughly and for the flavors to blend.

 Before serving, taste and see if you’d like more lime juice, more red pepper flakes, and adjust the salt and pepper.
 If you’d like a less dense soup, adjust the consistency with more rice mild as well.

-Serve nice and cold with an added garnish of scallion and/or red pepper flakes.
+Serve cold with an added garnish of scallion and/or red pepper flakes.

 Note: Use any sort of mild lettuce — romaine, bibb, Boston green leaf, etc. I especially like Romaine in this, since it adds a nice crunchy quality to the soup.